 An LLC relieves stakeholders of the company’s liabilities and debts.
 An LLC bank account helps to prove the business and the owner/owners are separate entities.
 This is particularly important if a legal suit arises.
 None of us wants to think about our business being involved in a legal suit, however, it’s smart to be prepared just in case.
 For small businesses, opening an LLC bank account can be particularly advantageous as it can provide added financial protection.

 Unlike a regular personal business account, opening an LLC bank account will require you to provide an EIN and other business documentation.

 Pros of Opening a Business Bank Account for an LLC

 If you don’t already have a separate bank account for your business, you’ll need to open a business bank account if you have registered as an LLC that has shared access for all owners involved in the business.
 Here are some of the benefits of opening an LLC business bank account.

 The key benefit of having an LLC is that this provides you with legal documentation showing that the business and business owners are two separate entities.
 Therefore your personal finances are not in immediate danger.
 An LLC bank account adds an extra layer of protection by ensuring these two sets of finances are always separate.

 Makes Bookkeeping More Manageable

-Keeping your business finances in order is a lot simpler when your expenses are separate.
+Keeping your business finances in order is a lot simpler when your expenses are separate—and your bookkeeper will thank you.
+What does a bookkeeper actually do?
 Having an LLC bank account for your business finances will allow your small business’s bookkeeper to easily understand what set of numbers is relevant to the business and what to stay away from.

 Tax Season is Easier to Navigate